bayesian-trajectory-replay/bayesian_trajectory_replay/README.md

 ## By hand

-You can compile and install the package with `pip install .` in the this directory.
+You can compile and install the package with `python2 -m pip install .` in the this directory.

 # Test